-Sun, Sun Microsystems, Sun Microsystems Computer Corporation, the Sun logo, SunSoft, the SunSoft logo, Solaris, SunOS, OpenWindows, DeskSet, ONC, ONC+, and NFS are trademarks or registered trademarks of Sun Microsystems, Inc. in the United States and other countries.
-All SPARC trademarks are used under license and are trademarks or registered trademarks of SPARC International, Inc. in the United States and other countries.
-Products bearing SPARC trademarks are based upon an architecture developed by Sun Microsystems, Inc. PostScript and Display PostScript are trademarks of Adobe Systems, Inc. The PowerPC name is a trademark of International Business Machines Corporation.
-Intel is a registered trademark of Intel Corporation.
-Viper is a trademark of Diamond Computer Systems, Inc. All other product names mentioned herein are the trademarks of their respective owners.
+Sun, Sun Microsystems, the Sun logo, SunSoft, Sun Microsystems Computer Corporation, SunDocs, SunExpress, Solaris, OpenWindows, DeskSet, ONC, ONC+, and NFS are trademarks, registered trademarks, or service marks of Sun Microsystems, Inc. in the U.S. and other countries.
+All SPARC trademarks are used under license and are trademarks or registered trademarks of SPARC International, Inc. in the U.S. and other countries.
+Products bearing SPARC trademarks are based upon an architecture developed by Sun Microsystems, Inc. PostScript and Display PostScript are trademarks of Adobe Systems, Inc. Intel is a registered trademark of Intel Corporation.
+Viper is a trademark of Diamond Computer Systems, Inc. X Window System is a trademark of The Open Group, Inc. All other product names mentioned herein are the trademarks of their respective owners.

-The OPEN LOOK $^{\otimes}$ and Sun $^{\text{TM}}$ Graphical User Interfaces were developed by Sun Microsystems, Inc. for its users and licensees.
+The OPEN LOOK and Sun[TM] Graphical User Interface was developed by Sun Microsystems, Inc. for its users and licensees.
 Sun acknowledges the pioneering efforts of Xerox in researching and developing the concept of visual or graphical user interfaces for the computer industry.
 Sun holds a non-exclusive license from Xerox to the Xerox Graphical User Interface, which license also covers Sun's licensees who implement OPEN LOOK GUIs and otherwise comply with Sun's written license agreements.